ku-nlp/bertknp/README.md

 ### Reparse KNP file

-You can modify dependency labels that assigned by KNP.
+You can modify dependency labels assigned by KNP.
 Tag and bnst segmentation is kept.

 ```bash